 The Noble Call

 “The Noble Call is something a lot of people have been waiting for a long time to hear.
-Joined by two superior musicians, Dave Curley and Mick Broderick, Paddy Homan sings his way through the best of real Irish music in a total package.
+Joined by Mick Broderick and a group of superior musicians, Paddy Homan sings his way through the best of real Irish music in a total package.
 Really, this group has everything.
 Best of all, they really know how to deliver in a concert.
 The Noble Call is here, and we hear them calling!
 Wow!”

 The Noble Call derives its origins from that age old Irish tradition of 'calling' on invited guests to share their favorite song or tune or dance.The point is to keep the 'craic' going and everyone singing and enjoying themselves!
 The Noble Call band is made up of some of Ireland's leading musicians.